 I may receive commissions from purchases made through links in this article.
 Full Disclosure

-I recently came across this quote and I find myself thinking about it often lately…
+I recently came across the quote above and I find myself thinking about it often lately…

 - I look at another family and think that their children are just so much better behaved than mine.
 Compared to their kids, mine are monsters.

 - I follow a real food blogger and see all their posts on soaking grains and fermenting foods.
 I then, look around my kitchen and see the all purpose flour and see that yogurt is the most fermented thing I’ve tried.

 - I go to the grocery store and I settle for those organic but not pasture grazing perfect eggs and there are even some things in my cart that are not even organic or eek…. processed!

 - My kids have already tasted fast food like McDonalds and even worse, it’s not a “forbidden food”.

 - When it comes to attachment parenting, I am NOT a poster mom.
 For that matter, I’m hardly a poster mom for a very loving, sympathetic mom.
 (Don’t get me wrong, I love my kids… it’s just not my personality to be very sympathetic…)

 I know I’ve often felt that I’m nowhere near as natural as I should be.
 I read other natural bloggers and see other crunchy friends and think that I’m just so far away from what they are.